 - Fruits and veggies have tons of fiber

 My kids love fruit, so I don’t necessarily need to make eating fruit fun.
 However, if your child doesn’t like fruit, I would suggest making them into fun shapes.
 I use bright, sweet fruit like watermelon or apples.
 I even like to cut fresh pineapples into a star shape.
-You can whip up some peanut butter and use as dip for apples.
+You can whip up some peanut butter and use it as a

 Whipped Peanut Butter